tierneytim/btAudio/README.md

 <a name="c3"></a>
 ### I2S
-[I2S](https://www.arduino.cc/en/Reference/I2S) is method of digitally transfering audio data between devices.
+[I2S](https://www.arduino.cc/en/Reference/I2S) is method of digitally transferring audio data between devices.
 It uses just 3 wires.
 This is particularly useful in transferring data to an external high performance Digital to Analog Converter (DAC).
 For instance most ESP32s have 2 8-bit DACs whereas music is usually played over 16-bit DACs (or better).
 However, you can get cheap 16 bit DACs that you can plug into your speakers/Hi-Fi systems.
 These DACs receive data from your microcontroller using I2S.
 The one I have been using is the Adafruit [I2S Stereo decoder](https://www.adafruit.com/product/3678).
 Not all microcontrollers have I2S communication and Bluetooth Classic/ WIFI.
 This is why the ESP32 boards are key here.
 They have both.
-A simple bit of code to combine both the bluetooth and the I2S is given below. the only difference between this code and the advertising code is calling the `btAudio::I2S` method and specifying the 3 pins that you want to use.
+A simple bit of code to combine both the bluetooth and the I2S is given below.
+The only difference between this code and the advertising code is calling the `btAudio::I2S` method and specifying the 3 pins that you want to use.
 A cool feature about ESP32s is that you usually pick whatever pins to do whatever action you want.
 So feel free to change the pins.

 ```cpp
 #include <btAudio.h>